 Autumn: – September, October, and November.

-At this two season in Nepal, weather conditions are perfect so this two season is the best time.
+At these two seasons in Nepal, weather conditions are perfect so these two seasons are the best time.

 Winter: – December, January, and February.